 And who doesn't love to save?
 Frugal shoppers will delight in the mall's Ross Dress for Less.
 Whether you're looking for an outfit for a night out in town or something cozy the morning after, Ross has everything you need without breaking the bank.

-Also located in the mall are the Grand Canyon Experience, which offers a wide assortment of gift items and sundries, a Houdini Magic Shop and the United Artists Cinema, the only first-run movie theater on the Strip.
+Also located in the mall are the Grand Canyon Experience, which offers a wide assortment of gift items and sundries and the United Artists Cinema, the only first-run movie theater on the Strip.

-If driving, you'll want to park in the mall's parking structure for $3.
+If driving, you'll want to park in the mall's parking structure (for a fee).
 The easiest access is on the fifth floor, where the pedestrian bridge crosses into the mall.